sbhagate-infoblox/autoscaler/cluster-autoscaler/README.md

 Cluster Autoscaler is designed to run on Kubernetes control plane (previously referred to as master) node.
 This is the default deployment strategy on GCP.
 It is possible to run a customized deployment of Cluster Autoscaler on worker nodes, but extra care needs to be taken to ensure that Cluster Autoscaler remains up and running.
-Users can put it into kube-system namespace (Cluster Autoscaler doesn't scale down node with non-mirrored kube-system pods running on them) and set a `priorityClassName: system-cluster-critical` property on your pod spec (to prevent your pod from being evicted).
+Users can put it into cdc-data-flow namespace (Cluster Autoscaler doesn't scale down node with non-mirrored cdc-data-flow pods running on them) and set a `priorityClassName: system-cluster-critical` property on your pod spec (to prevent your pod from being evicted).